Find a Lender-Approved Local Conveyancer in Otford

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Logical reasons to use our service to assist you choose a high street conveyancing solicitor in Otford
+5 reasons to use our service to assist you select a high street conveyancing solicitor in Otford

-• 2 Cut price packages from online conveyancers might be tempting.
-However, these organisations are often based hundreds of miles away with little understanding of the factors that affect property transactions in Otford
+• 5 Low cost packages from online conveyancers might be tempting.
+However, these firms are often based hundreds of kilometers away with little appreciation of the factors that affect property transactions in Otford

 Recently asked questions about conveyancing in Otford

-I am buying a new build house in Otford with a loan from The Royal Bank of Scotland.
-The sellers would not move on the amount so I negotiated 6k of fixtures and fittings instead.
-The property agent advised me not to tell my lawyer about the side-deal as it will adversely affect my mortgage with the lender.
-Should I keep quiet?.
+I'm buying a new build house in Otford benefiting from help to buy.
+The developers would not move on the amount so I negotiated £7000 of extras instead.
+The property agent told me not disclose to my conveyancer about the deal as it may put at risk my loan with Bank of Scotland.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.